Darshan0902/Introduction-to-Seaborn/summarized code.md

 plt.show()
 ```

-# Hue and count plots
+# <h3>Hue and count plots</h3>

-<br> Fill in the palette_colors dictionary to map the "Rural" location value to the color "green" and the "Urban" location value to the color "blue". <br>
+Fill in the palette_colors dictionary to map the "Rural" location value to the color "green" and the "Urban" location value to the color "blue".

 ```